Understanding the different types of hearing tests

 A screening is the first test your doctor will do, and is a cost-efficient way to determine whether or not you need further treatment.
 After going through a screening, your hearing health professional will put you into a pass or fail group and those that pass have no hearing loss.

 However, if you have failed the hearing test, your audiologist will recommend that you have a hearing evaluation to determine the severity and what next steps need to happen.
 Individuals who don't seem to have issues will their hearing will most likely opt for a hearing screening instead of an evaluation.

 These exams are generally conducted in a soundproof room so no outside noises can hinder your results.
 Hearing professionals use calibrated equipment that is highly sophisticated during this exam.
-With a series of different tests, your hearing will be reflected in decibels and frequencies, and the pattern, type and severity of your hearing loss helps to determine what the best solution is for you.
+With a series of different tests, your hearing ability will be reflected in sound levels and frequencies, and the pattern, type and severity of your hearing loss will help determine the best solution for you.

 Audiologists also conduct a speech exam where you will listen to one and two syllable words at various volumes.
 You will be asked to repeat these words back and your audiologist will be able to tell what volume is necessary for you to hear sounds.
 There also will be a test that asks you to listen to sentences with noise in the background to determine how much this affects your overall hearing ability.

 Other types of testing include tympanometry and site of lesion tests.
 For a tympanometry, your audiologist will apply slight pressure to the ear to detect any fluid or problems with the middle ear, which may be causing you issues with your hearing.

 Site of lesion testing is often used during an audiogram, but it helps to find where the problem is within your ear.
 A professional will test each the hearing of each ear with one another, changes that take place in signal intensity, your ability to hear with background noise present and if you are able to hear sentences that go through the ears at the same time.